the-programmers-hangout/website/src/content/resources/topic/web-development/deploying-a-site-with-netlify.md

     href: "https://netlify.com"
 ---

-Netlify is an awesome service for all kind of web apps and wesbites!
+Netlify is an awesome service for all kind of web apps and websites!
 Here you will learn how to deploy a site and add HTTPS security to it for free!

 ## Getting started